Azure/bicep-types-az/generated/app_0/microsoft.app/2026-01-01/types.md

 ## ManagedEnvironmentProperties
 ### Properties
-* **appLogsConfiguration**: [AppLogsConfiguration](#applogsconfiguration): Cluster configuration which enables the log daemon to export app logs to configured destination.
+* **appLogsConfiguration**: [AppLogsConfiguration](#applogsconfiguration): Cluster configuration which enables the log daemon to export app logs to configured destination
 * **customDomainConfiguration**: [CustomDomainConfiguration](#customdomainconfiguration): Custom domain configuration for the environment
 * **daprAIConnectionString**: string {sensitive}: Application Insights connection string used by Dapr to export Service to Service communication telemetry
 * **daprAIInstrumentationKey**: string {sensitive}: Azure Monitor instrumentation key used by Dapr to export Service to Service communication telemetry